-ThedaCare First to Offer LINX Device that Eliminates Daily Medication
+ThedaCare Offers LINX Device that Eliminates Daily Medication

 During acid reflux – which is known medically as gastroesophageal reflux disease or GERD – acid or bile from the stomach leaks back into the esophagus, causing it become irritated and leading to heartburn and regurgitation.
 Left unchecked, GERD can cause serious damage to the esophagus.
 Most of the time, taking medication or changing diet can treat GERD, but Dr. Duppler said when that’s not enough, surgery becomes an option.

-Dr. Duppler said LINX corrects GERD by using a small band of interlinked titanium beads with magnetic cores that provide extra strength to a weak lower esophageal sphincter by helping it to close after the patient swallows, preventing the release of acid back into the esophagus.
+Dr. Duppler said LINX corrects GERD by using a small band of interlinked titanium beads with magnetic cores that small flexible band of interlinked titanium beads with magnetic cores provide extra strength to a weak lower esophageal sphincter by helping it to close after the patient swallows, preventing the release of acid back into the esophagus.

 Since the LINX device utilizes magnets, patients who have the procedure done cannot have MRIs so it’s usually not recommended for patients who need that test to monitor another health issue, Dr. Duppler said.

 “As with anything, it is best patients talk with their doctors about their condition, and working together, they can come up with a plan that will work best for them.
-For acid reflux, that can mean lifestyle and diet changes or maybe medication and if that doesn’t work, the LINX system is a great option,” he said.
+For acid reflux, that can mean lifestyle and diet changes or maybe medication and if that doesn’t work, the LINX system is a great option for some patients,” he said.